secrethub/secrethub-cli/README.md

 [SecretHub][secrethub] is a developer tool to help you keep database passwords, API tokens, and other secrets out of IT automation scripts.

-`secrethub-cli` provides the command line interface to interact with the SecretHub server.
+`secrethub-cli` provides the command line interface to interact with the SecretHub API.

 ## Installation